r4ns3k/r4ns3k.github.io/_posts/2023-04-29-ethernet-protocol.md

 ## what can each layer does

 Physical Layer<br>
-different networks with diffrent spped can be still communicate with help of physical layer rules<br>
+devices with different cables with diffrent spped can be still communicate with help of physical layer rules<br>
 cabling.

 media access control<br>